flash-oss/allserver/README.md

 - The HTTP status codes were never enough as error explanation.
 I always had to analise: firstly the status code, then detect the response body content type - text or json, then analyse the body for the actual error.
 I got very much annoyed by this repetitive boilerplate code.
 - Server side HTTP routing via slash `/` is not simple enough.
 What this route is for `/user`?
 You need to read the docs!
 I want it to be as simple and clear as calling a JS function/method - `crateUser()`, or `updateUser()`, or `getUser()`, or `removeUser()`.
 - The HTTP methods are a pain point of any REST API.
-Is it POST or PUT or PATCH?
-Should it be DELETE or POST when I remove a permission to a file from a user?
-I know it should be POST, but it's confusing to call POST when I need to do REMOVE something.
+Is it `POST` or `PUT` or `PATCH`?
+Should it be `DELETE` or `POST` when I remove a permission to a file from a user?
+I know it should be `POST`, but it's confusing to call `POST` when I need to do REMOVE something.
 Protocol-level methods are never enough.
 - The GraphQL has great DX and tooling, but it is not a good fit for microservices.
 It adds too much complexity and is performance unfriendly (slow).
 - When a performance scaling was needed I had to rewrite an entire service and client codes to more performant network protocol implementation.
 This was a significant and avoidable time waste in my opinion.
 - HTTP monitoring tools were alarming errors when I was trying to check if a user with email `bla@example.com` exists (REST reply HTTP 404).
 Whereas, I don't want that alarm.
 That's not an error, but a regular true/false check.
 I want to monitor only the "route not found" errors.